Understanding Gratuity: How Is It Calculated and What Does the Gratuity Act Say?

 bijusimon

-On Thursday, in the lead of PM Manmohan Singh, this decision was taken at a cabinet meeting.
-This proposal of the Labor and Employment Ministry has been given approval.
-Although many state governments have provided this type of advantage earlier, it is a better decision regarding the gratuity act to raise the Gratuity limit.
+On Thursday, under the leadership of PM Manmohan Singh, this decision was taken at a cabinet meeting.
+This proposal from the Labor and Employment Ministry has been approved.
+Although many state governments have provided this type of benefit earlier, it is a better decision regarding the gratuity act to raise the gratuity limit.

-CCEA has taken a decision to open the 137 General Nursing and midwife schools to remove the scarcity of nurses and midwives.
-These schools will be established in Bihar, Chhattisgarh, Madhya Pradesh, UP, Uttarakhand, Rajasthan, Orissa, Himachal Pradesh, and others.
-An amount of 1370 crores will be spent on this planning.
+The CCEA has decided to open 137 General Nursing and Midwife schools to address the scarcity of nurses and midwives.
+These schools will be established in Bihar, Chhattisgarh, Madhya Pradesh, UP, Uttarakhand, Rajasthan, Orissa, Himachal Pradesh, and other states.
+An amount of 1370 crores will be spent on this plan.

 1. Basic/26 x 15 days x number of years of service